sjentsch/lsjDocs/_pages/Ch14_ANOVA2_02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How should we calculate the sum of squares for the interaction terms,
 SS\ :sub:`A:B`?
-Well, first off, it helps to notice how the previous
+Well, first off, it helps to notice how the previous section
-section defined the interaction effect in terms of the extent to which
+defined the interaction effect in terms of the extent to which the actual group
-the actual group means differ from what you’d expect by just looking at
+means differ from what you’d expect by just looking at the marginal means.
+Of
-the marginal means.
-Of course, all of those formulas refer to population
+course, all of those formulas refer to population parameters rather than sample
-parameters rather than sample statistics, so we don’t actually know what
-they are.
-However, we can estimate them by using sample means in place
+statistics, so we don’t actually know what they are.
+However, we can estimate
-of population means.
-So for Factor A, a good way to estimate the main
+them by using sample means in place of population means.
+So for Factor A, a
-effect at level *r* is as the difference between the *sample*
+good way to estimate the main effect at level *r* is as the difference between
-marginal mean :math:`\bar{Y}_{rc}` and the sample grand mean
+the *sample* marginal mean Ȳ\ :sub:`rc` and the sample grand mean
-:math:`\bar{Y}_{..}`.
-That is, we would use this as our estimate of the
+Ȳ\ :sub:`..`\.
+That is, we would use this as our estimate of the effect
-effect

 .. math:: \hat{\alpha}_r = \bar{Y}_{r.} - \bar{Y}_{..}

-Similarly, our estimate of the main effect of Factor B at level
+Similarly, our estimate of the main effect of Factor B at level *c* can be
-*c* can be defined as follows
+defined as follows

 .. math:: \hat{\beta}_c = \bar{Y}_{.c} - \bar{Y}_{..}

-Now, if you go back to the formulas that I used to describe the SS
+Now, if you go back to the formulas that I used to describe the SS values for
-values for the two main effects, you’ll notice that these effect terms
+the two main effects, you’ll notice that these effect terms are exactly the
-are exactly the quantities that we were squaring and summing!
-So, what’s
+quantities that we were squaring and summing!
+So, what’s the analog of this for
-the analog of this for interaction terms?
-The answer to this can be
+interaction terms?
+The answer to this can be found by first rearranging the
-found by first rearranging the formula for the group means
+formula for the group means µ\ :sub:`rc` under the alternative hypothesis, so
-µ\ :sub:`rc` under the alternative hypothesis, so that we get this
+that we get this

 | αβ\ :sub:`rc` = µ\ :sub:`rc` - µ\ :sub:`..` - α\ :sub:`r` - β\ :sub:`c` \\
 | αβ\ :sub:`rc` = µ\ :sub:`rc` - µ\ :sub:`..` - (µ\ :sub:`r.` - µ\ :sub:`..`) - (µ\ :sub:`.c` - µ\ :sub:`..`) \\